luau-lang/rfcs/docs/amended-require-resolution.md

 ## Possible Designs and Drawbacks

-Below, we have multiple different options for syntax and resolution semantics.
+Below, we have multiple different options for alias syntax and resolution semantics.
 For each design, assume that the following `.luaurc` file is defined:
 ```json
 {